JuanLinaresOrihuela/JuanLinaresOrihuela/README.md

 # Juan Linares Orihuela 👋🏾

-- 🏡 Based in Ypsilanti, Michigan.
-- 🔭 Full Stack JavaScript Bootcamp Graduate.
-- 🌱 Currently working with JavaScript, TypeScript, Python, and ROS2 (Robotics Operating System)
-- 🤝🏾 Always looking for new learning opportunities.
+🌱 Currently working with JavaScript, TypeScript, Python, and ROS2 (Robotics Operating System) 🤝🏾 Always looking for new learning opportunities.

 ### Languages and Tools: